 - While the outlooks indicate wetter than average conditions, southern parts of Australia are in their drier season, so rainfall (even if above average) is not likely to be sufficient to relieve long-term rainfall deficits.

 Warmer days likely in coastal regions; warmer nights almost Australia-wide

 - January to March days are likely to be warmer than average around much of the Australian coastline.
 Cooler days are more likely in southern WA.

 - A similar pattern is likely during January although warmer than average days are also expected across part of the interior and SA.

 - For the fortnight 28 December to 10 January, daytime temperatures are likely to be above average in western and central WA, western Tasmania, and the coastal strips of eastern Queensland and the NT's Top End.
 Below average daytime temperatures are likely in the south of the country and the eastern interior.

 - Minimum temperatures for the first quarter of 2021 are likely to be above average for much of Australia (greater than 80% chance) except in southern WA and the southwestern half of SA where the chances are closer to 50%.

 Minimum temperature maps

 - Australia's temperature and rainfall variability are also influenced by global warming caused by human activities.
-Australia's climate has warmed by around 1.4 °C since 1910, while southern Australia has seen a reduction of 10–20% in cool season (April–October) rainfall in recent decades.
+Australia's climate has warmed by 1.44 ± 0.24 °C since 1910 while recent decades have seen increased rainfall during the northern wet season (October–April), with more high intensity and short duration rainfall events.